 Standard Light Levels for Filming & Photography

-The backlight intensity should usually be set to the same as the spot light (100 fc (1076 lux)); but it needs to be selected for a specific subject.
+The backlight intensity should usually be the same as the spotlight (100 FC (1076 lux)), but it must be selected for a specific subject.
 Strong backlighting can look attractive when appropriate, but translucent contours around the subject can look artificial and distracting.

-The color tones of incident light can vary greatly - from yellow-orange for a candle or a small tungsten bulb to bluish for daylight; from warm, color tints at sunrise and sunset to greenish tints of light emitted by fluorescent sources ("daylight" lamps).
+The color tones of incident light can vary enormously – from yellow-orange for a candle or a small tungsten bulb to bluish for daylight; from warm, color tints at sunrise and sunset to greenish tints of light emitted by fluorescent sources (daylight lamps).

 To correctly reproduce color tones under dominant lighting, you must set the color correction mode of your camcorder.
 Failure to do so will result in either a blue tint or a yellow-orange tint.

-Color correction of the incident light in the camera can be done using compensating filters and / or readjusting the "white balance".
+Color correction of the incident light in the camera can be done using compensating filters and readjusting the “white balance.”

 The color quality of light (its key temperature) is measured in degrees Kelvin (° K).
-If you want to have absolutely accurate color reproduction (for example, when filming for medical records), or you need to match the images of several cameras, you can use a special incident light color balance meter and apply suitable compensation filters.
-But in most cases, it is sufficient to switch the camera to its closest arc correction position (i.e., “daylight”, “artificial light”, or 5600 ° K, 3200 ° K) and adjust the “white balance” for these conditions.
+If you want to have accurate color reproduction, or you need to match the images of several cameras, you can use a noteworthy incident light color balance meter and apply suitable compensation filters.
+But in most cases, it is sufficient to switch the camera to its closest arc correction position (i.e., “daylight,” “artificial light,” or 5600° K, 3200° K) and adjust the “white balance” for these conditions.

 Various materials can be used, but never colored glass.
-Colored gelatin is a fairly cheap substance, but it fade quickly, wears out quickly and breaks, and fades.
-Special plastic coatings (made of acetate, polyester, migar and acrylic) are quite expensive, but durable and can be reused.
+Colored gelatin is a reasonably cheap substance, but it fades quickly, wears out quickly and breaks, and fades.
+Special plastic coatings (made of acetate, polyester, and acrylic) are expensive but durable and can be reused.

 One thing to keep in mind is that the lighting effect depends on the position of your camera.

-Strong sunlight, far more than sufficient from one point, from another position will illuminate only the edges of the subject, leaving it in shadow.
+Intense sunlight, far more than sufficient from one point, will illuminate only the subject’s edges, leaving it in shadow.

-There are 4 ways to solve this problem.
+There are four ways to solve this problem.
 You can: